Clicky

 2. Autonomic down-regulation– Studies link binaural-beat exposure to changes in heart-rate variability and skin conductance that reflect reduced sympathetic arousal (the “fight/flight” system) [5].

-3. Focused attentional effect– Listening becomes a gentle attentional anchor—like a one-point meditation—that reduces cognitive chatter.
+3. Focused attentional effect– Listening becomes a gentle attentional anchor—similar to practices explored in binaural beat sound environments for well-being.
 Trials show that structured auditory focus provides benefits beyond silence or generic music [3][4].

 A safe, evidence-based protocol to try